1If you have both a traditional IRA and a Roth IRA, your combined contributions to both cannot exceed $6,000 ($7,000 if age 50 or older) in 2022.

 How much can I contribute?

-But keep in mind that if you also contribute to another employer's 401(k), 403(b), SIMPLE, or SAR-SEP plan, your total contributions to all of these plans — both pre-tax and Roth — can't exceed $19,500 ($26,000 if you're age 50 or older) in 2021 (unchanged from 2020).
+But keep in mind that if you also contribute to another employer's 401(k), 403(b), SIMPLE, or SAR-SEP plan, your total contributions to all of these plans — both traditional pre-tax and Roth — can't exceed $20,500 ($27,000 if you're age 50 or older) in 2022.
 It's up to you to make sure you don't exceed these limits if you contribute to plans of more than one employer.

 Can I also contribute to a Roth IRA?

-Should I make pre-tax or Roth 401(k) contributions?
+Should I make traditional pre-tax or Roth 401(k) contributions?

-When you make pre-tax 401(k) contributions, you don't pay current income taxes on those dollars but your contributions and investment earnings are fully taxable when you receive a distribution from the plan.
-In contrast, Roth 401(k) contributions are subject to income taxes up front, but qualified distributions of your contributions and earnings are entirely free from federal income tax.
+When you make pre-tax 401(k) contributions, you don't pay current income taxes on those dollars, but your contributions and investment earnings are fully taxable when you receive a distribution from the plan.
+In contrast, Roth 401(k) contributions are subject to income taxes up front, but qualified distributions of your contributions and earnings are entirely free of federal income tax.

-The decision depends upon your personal situation.
+The decision depends on your personal situation.
 If you think you'll be in a similar or higher tax bracket when you retire, Roth 401(k) contributions may be more appealing.
 However, if you think you'll be in a lower tax bracket when you retire, pre-tax 401(k) contributions may be more appropriate.
 Your investment horizon and projected investment results are also important factors.
-Before you take any specific action be sure to consult with your own tax or legal counsel.
+Before you take any specific action, be sure to consult with your own tax professional or legal counsel.

 In general, a distribution is qualified only if it satisfies both of the following: